ThomasStokes1998/Draughts/README.md

 ## AlphaZero Algorithm

-AlphaZero is an algorithm developed by Google's DeepMind team to train a neural network to play any 2 play perfect information game whose game states can be mapped out in a decision tree.
-The *nac.py* file is my own implementation of this algorithm for playing Naughts and Crosses.
+AlphaZero is an algorithm developed by Google's DeepMind team to train a neural network to play any 2 player perfect information game whose game states can be mapped out in a decision tree.
+The *nac.py* file is my own implementation of this algorithm for playing Noughts and Crosses.

 ### How does AlphaZero Play?